10+ Tips to Use the Cricut Maker for Sewing

 Now you can design and cut a project that uses fabric and iron on quickly and easily in the same program.
 The design studio has some adorable stuffed animal projects that use iron on as the face on a fabric stuffed toy.
 There is also an adorable globe that is made from fabric and the countries are made from iron on.
 The iron on has a seam allowance built right into it so you can add the iron on and then sew the project.
 They have seriously thought of everything!

 So this isn’t strictly necessary but they have designed a special sewing kit to go with the new capabilities of the machine.
 There is a brayer for when your mat is older.
 This tool will help to push the fabric into the mat for clean cutting.
 It helps to extend the life of your mat which saves you from buying tons of new mats, we all love to get our money’s worth right?
 Need more tool tips for the Cricut.
 Check out these must have Cricut accessories.

 My friend Cori and I talked all about it in this fun live video, and check out her post all about the Cricut Maker and check out her Cricut course HERE.
-What other questions do you have about how to use the Cricut Maker for sewing?
+What other questions do you have on these tips to use the Cricut Maker for sewing?
 Share with me in the comments below.